nsriv531/Wellspring-AI/README.md

-WellSight: Alberta Well Production Predictor
+# WellSightAi: Alberta Well Production Predictor

 WellSight is a full-stack data science project that combines public Alberta Energy Regulator (AER) datasets, machine learning, and a Next.js frontend to forecast oil well performance for major Canadian operators (Cenovus, CNRL, Suncor, Imperial, etc.).

-🔎 Project Overview
+## Project Overview

 Energy companies and investors rely on accurate well forecasts to plan capital, evaluate projects, and monitor environmental impacts.
 Traditionally, petroleum engineers use decline-curve analysis or reservoir simulations.
 This project demonstrates how modern ML techniques can provide similar forecasts using only public data.